-\paragraph{Quadric Error Metrics} The success of quadric error \cite{GarlandH97} has been motivating the development of a variety of \emph{quadrics} for measuring different geometric quantities. \citet{lindstrom1998fast} propose \emph{volume} and \emph{area} quadrics to measure volume and area changes, respectively. \citet{QEMWithTexture} introduce the \emph{boundary quadric} to maintain shape boundaries. \citet{TrettnerK20} consider a mesh element as a sample from a probability distribution and derive the \emph{probabilistic quadric} to further improve its numerical behavior.
-Other extensions generalize the quadric error to incorporate surface attributes (e.g., textures) by defining quadric error in a higher dimension \cite{QEMWithTexture, GarlandZ05} or by adding extra quadric terms derived from a linear approximation of the attribute \cite{NewQuadric}.
+\paragraph{Quadric Error Metrics} The success of quadric error \cite{GarlandH97} has motivated a variety of \emph{quadrics} for measuring different geometric quantities. \citet{lindstrom1998fast} propose \emph{volume} and \emph{area} quadrics to measure the squared volume and area changes, respectively. \citet{QEMWithTexture} introduce the \emph{boundary quadric} to maintain the shape boundary. \citet{TrettnerK20} consider that a mesh element is a sample from a probability distribution and derive the \emph{probabilistic quadric} to further improve its numerical behavior.
+Other extensions generalize the quadric error to incorporate surface attributes (e.g., textures) by defining quadric error in a higher dimension \cite{QEMWithTexture, GarlandZ05} or by linear approximation of the attribute \cite{NewQuadric}.
 The optimal choice of metric varies depending on the input geometry and applications.
 The suite of quadric error metrics provides us with several options to mix-and-match them for different tasks, including the ones beyond mesh simplification such as quadric-inspired surface reconstruction \cite{KobbeltBSS01, JuLSW02, SchaeferW05} and filtering \cite{VieiraNMC10, LegrandTB19}.